There are several kinds of disputes that arise

 Oklahoma law, the tenant can only withhold a maximum of $100.00 from the

-the tenant must have served notice to
+spent at the residence.
+Further, you must have served notice to

 the landlord and given the landlord a reasonable time to repair the

 problem.
 If there are significant problems with the problem, you

 can either reduce the rent by diminished value of the property, or serve

 notice and move out.
 It is important to note that the law

 requires that all notice be in writing!

 A landlord may not take your property, lock you out, or "freeze you